Six Senses Bhutan

-Six Senses Laamu recently celebrated the unveiling of the Sea Hub for Environmental Learning in Laamu (SHELL), which is ready to make waves and venture out to new shores on March 1, 2023.
+Six Senses Laamu recently celebrated the unveiling of the Sea Hub for Environmental Learning in Laamu (SHELL).
 Located on the resort’s sunset beach, the new building will house the Maldives Underwater Initiative (MUI), a marine conservation collaborative involving Six Senses Laamu’s marine biologists and partner NGOs; The Manta Trust, Blue Marine Foundation, and the Olive Ridley Project.

 Regional General Manager, Marteyne van Well, says that healing and preserving requires understanding, “Environmentalist Baba Dioum once said, ‘In the end, we will conserve only what we love; we will love only what we understand, and we will understand only what we are taught.’
 So, let us teach; let us educate the new generation on the importance of nature conservation.”